SJTU-DMTai/awesome-ml-data-quality-papers/README.md

 <img src="./framework.png" width = "70%" />
 </div>

 A DQMS for ML typically consists of three components: **Data Selector**, **Data Attributer**, and **Data Profiler**.
 To achieve a well-performing ML model, multiple rounds of training are often required.
 In this process, the DQMS needs to iteratively adjust the training data based on the results of each round of model training.
-The work flow of DQMS in one round of training is as followed: (a) Data Selector first acquires the training dataset from a data source and train the ML model with it. (b) After trained for one round (several epochs), Data Attributer absorbs feedback from the model and user's task requirements, and compute the data quality assessment. (c) Data Profiler then provides a user-friendly summary of the training data. (d) Meanwhile, Data Selector utilizes the data quality assessment as feedback to acquire higher-quality training data, thus initiating a new iteration.
+The workflow of DQMS in one round of training is as follows: (a) Data Selector first acquires the training dataset from a data source and trains the ML model with it. (b) After training for one round (several epochs), Data Attributer absorbs feedback from the model and user's task requirements and computes the data quality assessment. (c) Data Profiler then provides a user-friendly summary of the training data. (d) Meanwhile, Data Selector utilizes the data quality assessment as feedback to acquire higher-quality training data, thus initiating a new iteration.

-We collect the recent influential papers about DQMS for ML, and annotate the relevant DQMS components involved in these papers, where ❶ = Data Selector, ❷ = Data Attributer, and ❸ = Data Profiler.
+We collect the recent influential papers about DQMS for ML and annotate the relevant DQMS components involved in these papers, where ❶ = Data Selector, ❷ = Data Attributer, and ❸ = Data Profiler.

 ## 2024